DmitryStrakhov/File-Archiver/README.md

 # File-Archiver

-A high performance files and folders archiver based on Huffman coding algorithm.
-Its UI is implemented using WPF technology.
+A high performance files and folders archiver which is based on Huffman coding algorithm.
+WPF platform was chosen for UI development.
 A core-algorithm uses a high performance parallel computing.